Cookie preferences

 Following rigorous testing in Botswana and Uganda in 2022, we partnered with the University of Chichester to develop the tool.
 This led to a pilot in 2023, externally evaluated by the university team.
 The pilot included 144 children across two programmes in refugee and development contexts.
 It showed the assessment tool is accessible, simple to interpret, and produces robust data sets which inform future practice.
 In both contexts, the results led to significant programmatic changes, resulting in more inclusive, child-centred learning, impacting over 5,500 children.

-The next phase is underway, with six organisations across East Africa taking part in the assessment this year and giving feedback.
+The next phase is underway, with six organisations across East Africa taking part in the test phase this year and giving feedback.
 A final review of the tools will take place in 2025, before it becomes publicly available.

 If I want to try it, what should I do?